mcoppeta/junior-design-1337/README.md

 Import the Exodus class from the exodus.py module into a Python script.
 Open an Exodus file using the Exodus constructor and interact with the files using the methods outlined in the documentation file exodus.html

 ### Run Tests
-To run the tests using pytest, run the command `pytest` from the root directory (the one that contains the ‘tests’ folder).
+To run the tests using pytest, run the command `py -m pytest` on Windows or `python -m pytest` on Linux from the root directory (the one that contains the ‘tests’ folder).
 Pytest will automatically find all of the test files, run them, and report which tests failed.

 ### Troubleshooting
 - If you are missing dependencies, `pip install netCDF4` and `pip install numpy`.